“Practically Perfect” Fruits and Vegetables Coming to Area Supermarkets

 It’s not news that Americans need to eat more fruits and vegetables, or that diet-related disease disproportionately affects low-income communities.
 Sadly the cheapest choices can lead to obesity, diabetes and heart disease.
 But while many families struggle to afford healthy fruits and vegetables, produce farmers find themselves not harvesting plenty of perfectly delicious and nutritious produce because its cost prohibitive for them to do so.

-Precise grading of produce harvests means barely half of crops qualify as “#1 quality.”
+Precise grading of produce harvests means barely half of the crops qualify as “#1 quality.”
 Simple so-called imperfections – fruits and vegetables that are slightly larger or smaller than average – fall on the wrong side of USDA and grocery grading standards.
 As a result, produce farmers are unable to sell nearly 40% of their crops as “#1 quality” – even when the outliers are perfectly delicious and nutritious.
 This “imperfect” produce takes the same amount of time, energy, water and expense to grow as the #1 quality, but often ends up remaining in the field or discarded.

 Regional non-profit, Appalachian Sustainable Development (ASD) had the idea to solve both problems at once.
 ASD partnered with national nonprofit Wholesome Wave, and the project won $299,000 in USDA funding.
 Practically Perfect produce was born.